naa986/wp-paypal/wp-paypal/readme.txt

 * **handling** - Handling charges.
 This parameter is not quantity-specific, which means the same handling cost applies, regardless of the number of items on the order. (e.g. handling="2.00").

-For detailed documentation please check out the [PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin page.
+For detailed documentation please check out the [Payment Button for PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin page.

 === Translation ===

-If you are a non-English speaker please help [translate WP PayPal](https://translate.wordpress.org/projects/wp-plugins/wp-paypal) into your language.
+If you are a non-English speaker please help [translate Payment Button for PayPal](https://translate.wordpress.org/projects/wp-plugins/wp-paypal) into your language.

 === Additional PayPal Documentation ===